department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-rating-prestabilization.md

 ---
 layout: page-breadcrumbs.html
+title: Help for Temporary Disability Needs | Veterans Affairs
-title: VA Temporary Disability Benefits (Prestabilization Rating)
+heading: VA Temporary Disability Benefits (Prestabilization Rating)
 display_title: Prestabilization Ratings
 description: Find out if you can get VA temporary disability benefits if you recently ended your active military service and you have a service-connected disability.
 If you qualify, you'll get what's called a prestabilization rating.
 This rating will continue for one year after your discharge.
 concurrence: complete